 In some cases, sexual harassment in the workplace becomes severe enough to make you consider leaving your job.
 In other instances, an employer will terminate a worker for complaining about sexual harassment.
 In either circumstance, it is important to follow protocol to protect any unemployment benefit entitlement rights and your ability to file a sexual harassment claim.

-When applying for unemployment benefits, evidence of good cause and any action taken by the employee to avoid leaving their job could be requested.
+When applying for unemployment benefits, the state agency could request from the employee evidence that the employee took action to avoid leaving their job.
 This is yet another instance in which detailed documentation regarding the sexual harassment itself and the efforts made to stop it can become valuable.

-Experiencing sexual harassment is stressful, and reporting it is intimidating, but there is no need to go through it alone.
-With the help of an experienced employment attorney, you can find the best course of action.
-They will help you stand up to your harasser and the employer who violated your rights and make sure your claim is filed on time and with all the necessary information.
+Experiencing sexual harassment is stressful and scary, but there is no need to go through it alone.
+With the help of an experienced employment attorney, you can find the best course of action to protect yourself.
+Strong Advocates will help you stand up to your harasser and the employer who violated your rights and ensure your legal claim is filed on time and with all the necessary information.
+We then work to make your case as strong as possible and force your employer to the negotiation table.

-Companies understand how serious sexual harassment is and will sometimes do whatever it takes to diminish it to avoid the consequences.
-An attorney can help you hold them accountable and get you the full compensation and benefits to which you could be entitled.
+By helping you hold them accountable, we can and get you the full compensation and benefits to which you could be entitled.